adfinis/adsy-trainings/kubernetes-workshop/6001_basics/modul_basics_6001_01_slides.md

 ## Namespace

-Separation of costumers/environments
+Separation of consumers/environments

 * Ressource Quotas
 * All resources are attached to a namespace
-* RBACᵝ makes sharing of namespaces possible
+* RBAC makes sharing of namespaces possible

 # Common CLI commands